Festival FAQs

 What is the CASCADIA International Women’s Film Festival (CASCADIA)?

-production, exhibition, and distribution education. - The CASCADIA festival spans all film genres: narrative, live-action, animation, documentary, and
+- The CASCADIA festival spans all film genres: narrative, live-action, animation, documentary, and experimental films of all lengths.

-well-regarded College of Fine and Performing Arts.
+rural environments, as well as the ocean, lakes, rivers, and mountains.
+Bellingham is also home to Western Washington University, with 16,000 undergraduates and graduate enrollment, including the well-regarded College of Fine and Performing Arts.
 It also is home to one of the finest sculpture gardens in the country - CASCADIA is an IRS-registered nonprofit 501(c)(3) organization.

 What else does CASCADIA do, besides run a film festival?